rust-secure-code/cargo-supply-chain/Readme.md

 ## Usage

 Run `cargo install cargo-supply-chain` to install the tool.
 Navigate to your project and run `cargo supply-chain` followed by a subcommand, e.g. `cargo supply-chain publishers`

 ### Subcommands

  * `authors` - lists all the authors for all dependencies, as specified in `Cargo.toml` files.
 Works offline.
  * `publishers` - lists all the people and teams that can publish updates to your dependencies on crates.io.
  * `crates` - lists all the crates you depend on, with the list of publishers for each crate.
-This is the same data as `publishers` subcommand, but grouped by crate instead of by person/team.
  * `update` - downloads a daily database dump of crates.io (roughly 256Mb) to speed up `publishers` and `crates` subcommands.
 Data downloaded this way may be out of date by up to 48 hours.
 You can set the maximum allowed age using the `--cache-max-age` flag; if it's exceeded, live data will be fetched instead.

 ### Filtering